MicrosoftDocs/azure-docs/articles/hpc-cache/hpc-cache-netapp.md

 If the delegated subnet is too large, it's possible for the Azure NetApp Files volumes to use more IP addresses than a single Azure HPC Cache instance can handle.
 A single cache can have at most ten storage targets.

-The quick start example in Azure NetApp Files documentation uses 10.7.0.0/16 for the delegated subnet, which gives a subnet that's too large.
+The quickstart example in Azure NetApp Files documentation uses 10.7.0.0/16 for the delegated subnet, which gives a subnet that's too large.

 ### Capacity pool service level